hackergrrl/sailing-patchfoo/README.md

 # restart sbot
 ```

-# Open patchfoo

-Direct your favourite web browser to [http://localhost:8027](http://localhost:8027).

-Click on the 'public' tab.
-You should start to see messages as the sync process
-with the pub server works.

 # Setting an identity

 Patchfoo doesn't (yet) have a user interface for writing a profile for yourself,